-- Make a commitment to challenge yourself to meet new people and try new things before you leave home.
+- Make a commitment to challenge themselves to meet new people and try new things.

 - Follow IYLEP on social media and connect with other program participants.

-As a part of the IYLEP program, you will have Accident and Sickness insurance coverage.
-The plan provides health insurance coverage to participants for the duration of the program.
+As a part of IYLEP, participants will be enrolled in Accident and Sickness insurance coverage, which will provide health insurance coverage for the duration of the program.
 Find information about medical emergencies, health care providers and pharmacies on the Health and Safety page.

-You will share a room with another IYLEP student of the same gender and reside in Whitis Court.
-This is a student dormitory building located on campus within walking distance of your classrooms, several restaurants, and shops.
-Distribution of the assignments happens upon arrival in Austin.
-Only extenuating circumstances are considered for roommate switches.
+Participants will be placed in double-occupancy rooms at Whitis Court, a student residence hall located on campus within walking distance of classrooms, several restaurants, and shops.
+Roommates will be of the same gender, and assignments will be distributed upon arrival in Austin.
+Only extenuating circumstances will be considered for roommate switches.